 Lindeman's Framboise is ideal for Valentine's Day.
 It pours such a pretty red color and has a sweet raspberry aroma.
 The combination of the effervescence, sweetness, and tartness would make a perfect pairing for a decadent chocolate dessert as well.

-Here is a super technical overview of how I made this dish.
+Here is a super technical overview (not really) of how I made this dish.

 - lamb chops